 FAQ

 The best time to plant vegetables is from April through June.
-This is when soil is at its warmest and plants are growing the fastest.
-If you live in colder climates, you might wait until July or Aug.
+This is when the soil is warmest and plants grow fastest.
+If you live outside of a warm climate, you might be better off waiting until July or August.

 Statistics